LiamWilbraham/polyhts/README.md

 Note that, not only will all compositions of monomers be screened, but all permutations of a given compositions as well (e.g. AABB as well as ABAB).

+This created a directory called 'my_session', containing one sub-directory for all the co-polymers screened.
+Here you can find the starting and optimised structures.
+Lastly, within 'my_session', there will be an output file containing all results.

 ### 2. Fix one monomer, screen possible co-monomers (under construction)

 ### 3. Just one Polymer